 1. Print Template

-Start by printing the first page of the template on a sheet of white or light-coloured cardstock.
-(I ran out of plain white and had to use a shade called “Stardust White”, which was covered in little specks of colour.)
+Start by printing the first page of the template on a sheet of white or light-colored cardstock.
+(I ran out of plain white and had to use a shade called “Stardust White”, which was covered in little specks of color.)

 2. Cut Template